The kitchen fire in Victorian and Edwardian times

 Pots could be boiled on its hob and it had a small oven beside the open fire.
-Many a tasty meal has come out of such ovens which were well-used.
+Many a tasty meal has come out of such ovens and they were well-used.

-Also it was adequate for heating the irons for ironing because it had a pull-down tray in front of the fire on which the irons could be stood to heat up.
+Also the kitchen fire was used for heating the irons for ironing because it had a pull-down tray in front of the fire on which the irons could be stood while heating.

-There was a smell that I associate with the kitchen fire, which is more than what you might expect of a smoky coal fire.
-It is of wet outdoor clothes being hung over the fire guard to dry in front of the fire.
-The fire guard was substantial enough to take the clothes, as explained in the page on drying washing on wet washdays.
+One smell associated with the kitchen fire was that of cooking, but there was another which was far from pleasant.
+This smell was of wet outdoor clothes being hung over the fire guard to dry.
+(The fire guard was substantial enough to take the clothes, as explained in the page on drying washing on wet washdays.)

 In those days there were no such things as mackintoshes and, if it rained hard on our way home from school at dinnertime (lunch), we really had a soaking.
-So our coats had to be dried up quickly so that we could get back to school by 2 o'clock.
+So our coats had to be dried quickly for us to get back to school by 2 o'clock.

-The smell that came from them was quite revolting.
+The smell that came from these wet clothes was quite revolting.
 There were no dry-cleaners and no man-made fabrics, and the clothes had been about for years, having been passed down from one set of children to another.
 Woollen clothes were seldom if ever washed because wool always shrunk, often unevenly, making the clothes too misshapen for use.
 Dirty marks were merely sponged off.